tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 ###  <a name="BKMK_CompositionOfCertificate"></a> Composition of a Certificate
- When a KV certificate is created, an addressable KV key and KV secret is also created with the same name.
-KV key allows to do key operations and KV secret allows to retrieve the certificate value as a secret.
-KV Certificate also contains public x509 certificate metadata which will be explained later with the REST API.
+ When a Key Vault certificate is created, an addressable key and secret are also created with the same name.
+The Key Vault key allows key operations and the Key Vault secret allows retrieval of the certificate value as a secret.
+A Key Vault certificate also contains public x509 certificate metadata.

  The identifier and version of certificates is similar to keys and secrets.
 A specific version of addressable key and secret created with the KV Certificate version is available in the KV Certificate response.

  ![Cetificates are complex objects](media/azure-key-vault.png)

 ###  <a name="BKMK_CertificateExportableOrNonExportableKey"></a> Exportable or Non-exportable key
- When a KV  certificate is created, it can be retrieved from the addressable secret with the private key in either pfx or pem format and if the policy used to create the certificate indicated key is exportable.
-If the policy used to create KV Certificate indicated key to be non-exportable, then the private key is not a part of value when retrieved as a secret.
+ When a Key Vault  certificate is created, it can be retrieved from the addressable secret with the private key in either PFX or PEM format if the policy used to create the certificate indicated that the key is exportable.
+If the policy used to create the Key Vault certificate indicated the key to be non-exportable, then the private key is not a part of the value when retrieved as a secret.

  The addressable key becomes more relevant with non-exportable KV certificates.
 The addressable KV key’s operations are mapped from keyusage field of the KV certificate policy used to create the KV Certificate.

- Two types of key are supported – RSA or RSA HSM with certificates.
+ Two types of key are supported – *RSA* or *RSA HSM* with certificates.
 Exportable is only allowed with RSA, not supported by RSA HSM.

 ###  <a name="BKMK_CertificateAttributesAndTags"></a> Certificate Attributes and Tags
- In addition to certificate metadata, addressable key, addressable secret, a KV Certificate also contains attributes and tags.
+ In addition to certificate metadata, an addressable key and, an addressable secret, a Key Vault certificate also contains attributes and tags.

  #### Attributes

  The certificate attributes are mirrored to attributes of the addressable key and secret created when KV certificate is created.

- A KV Certificate has following attributes:
+ A Key Vault certificate has the following attributes:

 -   *enabled*: boolean, optional, default is "true".
 This attribute can be specified to indicate if the certificate data can be retrieved as secret or operable as a key.
 This is used in conjunction with nbf and exp when an operation occurs between nbf and exp, it will only be permitted if enabled is set to true.
 Operations outside the nbf and exp window are automatically disallowed.

 There are additional read only attributes that are included in response:

--   *created*: IntDate: The created attribute indicates when this version of the KV Certificate was created.
+-   *created*: IntDate: indicates when this version of the certificate was created.

--   *updated*: IntDate.
-The updated attribute indicates when this version of the KV Certificate was updated.
+-   *updated*: IntDate: indicates when this version of the certificate was updated.

--   *exp*: IntDate:  this fields get the value of the expiry date of the x509 certificate.
+-   *exp*: IntDate:  contains the value of the expiry date of the x509 certificate.
--   *nbf*: IntDate: this fields get the value of the nbf date of the x509 certificate.
+-   *nbf*: IntDate: contains the value of the nbf date of the x509 certificate.

 > [!Note]
-> If a KV certificate expires, it’s addressable key and secret become inoperable.
+> If a Key Vault certificate expires, it’s addressable key and secret become inoperable.

  #### Tags